FluSightNetwork/cdc-flusight-ensemble/README.md

  - brief description of data sources
  - methodological description, including the method used to ensure OOS predictions are made according to the ensemble rules.

- 2.The "common development-set": out-of-sample forecast files The CDC challenge for 2016-2017 required that all forecast submissions follow a particular format.
+ 2. The "common development-set": out-of-sample forecast files

+The CDC challenge for 2016-2017 required that all forecast submissions follow a particular format.
 This is described in detail elsewhere, but will be summarized here.
 A submission file represents the forecasts made for a particular epidemic week (EW) of a season.
 The file contains binned predictive distributions for seven specific targets (onset week, peak week, peak height, and weighted influenza-like-illness in each of the subsequent four weeks) across the 10 HHS regions of the US plus the national level.

 To be included in the ensemble forecast for the 2017-2018 season, each team must provide out-of-sample forecasts for the 2010/2011 - 2016/2017 seasons by July 1 2017.
 If a team cannot, for any reason, provide the full set of out-of-sample forecasts, they may or may not be included in the final ensemble depending on the flexiblity of the chosen methods and how many teams submit fewer than the requested 7 seasons.